vhawk19/Py_Primer/Learn to handle your files/Writing_into_file.md

 ```

 After writing into the file finally, we need to tell Python when we’re finished, by using the close function.It free up any system
 resources taken up by the open file.Python automatically closes a file when the reference object of a file is reassigned to another file.
-It is a good practice to use the close() method to close a file.
+However it is a good practice to use the close() method to close a file.

 ______________________________

-     *Example II*

 We have successfully created a new file and entered some contents to it.
 Let us see one more example:-
+     #### *Example II*

+Here we open a file called *new.txt*.
+We have a *for loop* that runs over a range of 5 numbers.We use the write function to enter data into the file.
 ```python
 f= open("new.txt","a")
 for i in range(5):